-I had my first real job when I was 19 years old, working at a fast-food chain restaurant.
+I had my first real job when I was nineteen years old, working at a fast-food chain restaurant.
 It felt like the longest year of my life—hours and hours around greasy food while running to keep up with orders.
-I remember how shaken up I got the first few times customers got irate, even calling me stupid to my face…over burgers and fries.
+I remember how shaken up I got the first few times customers got irate.
+One called me stupid right to my face.

 But it was there I got to know Lucinda and Lois, a couple of ladies old enough to be my grandmother.
 Lois stood about five feet two inches, with a kind face that seemed to be glowing most of the time.
-Her sense of humor got all of us laughing in spite of the hard work, long hours, and low pay.
+Her sense of humor got all of us laughing, despite the hard work, long hours, and low pay.
 Lucinda was quieter, but she was sweet to everyone and always willing to help.
-They, too, would get hollered at by customers, but I noticed they never let it bother them and would be laughing again in no time.
+They, too, would get abused by customers, but I noticed they never let it bother them and would be laughing again in no time.
 Their maturity and poise made a huge impression on me.

-I never expected to meet some of the strongest women I’d ever encountered in a place like that.
-These were women who would work 50-hour weeks to be able to take their kids or grandkids on vacation, pay for them to take dance classes, or get them a favorite team’s jersey.
+I never expected to meet some of the strongest women I’d ever encountered in a fast-food restaurant.
+These were women who would work fifty-hour weeks to be able to take their kids or grandkids on vacation, pay for them to take dance classes, or get them a favorite team’s jersey.
 They’d stand tall not only with rude customers, but to managers who were often indifferent or unreasonable.
 They didn’t back down or shed a tear, mostly, but on those occasions they did, they simply came back and moved right along saying, “It’s all grits ‘n gravy.”

 The home lives of some of these coworkers weren’t exactly a walk down easy-street, either.
 I’d hear about financial troubles, divorce, custody battles, and grief.
 But these same ladies also rejoiced in family, beautiful weddings, healthy babies, and happy birthdays.
 They faced each battle with dignity while I listened in awe.